Web Development

 5. Foster a Culture of Continuous Improvement

-• Strategy: Encourage collaboration, knowledge sharing, and learning within the development team.
+• Strategy: Build a team culture around collaboration, knowledge sharing, and learning.

-• Key Point: Continuous improvement enables teams to adapt to changing requirements and evolve their design practices over time.
+• Key Point: Teams that keep improving can adapt to changing requirements and refine their design practices over time.

 Conclusion